ComfortDelGro looking to float Australian unit by year end

 "We believe the time is now right to share this Australian growth story with Australian investors."

-The exercise is subject to prevailing market conditions and relevant approvals, and should be completed before the year end if all goes well.
+The exercise is subject to prevailing market conditions and relevant approvals, and should be completed before the end of the year if all goes well.

-ComfortDelGro operates in six states and territories in Australia - New South Wales, Victoria, Western Australia, Canberra, Northern Territory and Queensland - with a total fleet of about 4,400 buses, coaches and ambulances.
+ComfortDelGro has operations in six Australian states and territories - New South Wales, Victoria, Western Australia, Canberra, Northern Territory and Queensland - with a fleet of about 4,400 buses, coaches and ambulances.

 With a total investment of $1.17 billion to date, Australia is now the group's single largest overseas operation.